Hailey0528/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-In this project, I dont why the test accuracy is lower than the results online from other students.
-The windows have huge effect on the results.
-If there are not enough windows, and the prediction is not right, then there are not enough number to estimate there is a car.
+In this project, even the test accuracy of classifier reaches 99% If there are not enough windows, and the prediction is not right, then there are not enough number to estimate there is a car.
 If there are so many windows, there is chance that the classifier predicts that there are more car than the real number.
 So it is really difficult to choose the windows.